-Our gatherings have blossomed since 2013 - every month we host gatherings at local cafes in the community and two mobile cafes inside of care-homes.
+Our gatherings have blossomed since 2013 - every month gather in the community to align understanding and compassion in dementia-friendly spaces.
 Too often families going through Alzheimer’s or other types of dementia are isolated.
 We aim to change that.
-Our come-as-you-are “neighborhood memory cafes” are easily accessible places where care-partners and loved ones can enjoy a family meal, immerse in the arts, let go of stress, and refuel with hope -- all at no cost to participants.
-Volunteers help us with the details and community sponsors (as well as donations) cover refreshments, visiting artists and other related costs.
-Visit us on Facebook to see featured artists and joyful participants at our five gathering places on The Emerald Coast.
+Our “neighborhood memory cafes” bring care-partners and loved ones together to immerse in the arts, take a field trip, experience new tools, let go of stress, and refuel with hope -- all at no cost to participants.
+Volunteers help us with the details and we cover cost of outings, visiting artists, and refreshments.
+Visit us on Facebook to see our joyful participants and the places we visit on The Emerald Coast.
 Call Hope Matters at (850) 582-3496 for more info and RSVP to attend.
-Our Monthly Schedule: - Carington Manor on the 2nd Monday and Safe & Secure on the 2nd Tuesday each month in Crestview (10:00 am in both facilities). - The Breakfast Table on the 2nd Wednesday each month in Destin at 12:00 pm (lunch included). - The Glass Classroom (in Destiny Worship Center) on the 2nd Thursday each month in Miramar Beach at 12:00 pm (lunch included). - Campus Cafe Fort Walton Beach on the 2nd Friday each month at 1:00 pm (snacks included); at the Library Building #8 at the UWF Campus in Fort Walton.

 "I just love the energy of the memory cafe participants!
 I am so thankful you invited me to share my music."

 "Thank you so much for what you do, for us.
 Yesterday was a lot of fun!
 I like the pictures and will make prints to share with family."